 The recipe is pretty easy.
-You cut up your chicken breast just like you would if you were going to make kebabs, and drop it in a gallon size ziploc bag.
+You cut up your chicken breast just like you would if you were going to make kebabs and drop it in a gallon-size resealable bag.

-Then mix up your marinade… a little garlic, chopped rosemary, Harissa paste, lemon juice, olive oil, paprika, salt and pepper…combine it with the chicken in the ziploc bag and let it hang out and get happy in the fridge for at least 3 hours – 6 is even better.
+Then mix up your marinade… a little garlic, chopped rosemary, Harissa paste, lemon juice, olive oil, paprika, salt, and pepper…combine it with the chicken in the resealable bag and let it hang out, and get happy in the fridge for at least 3 hours - 6 is even better.

-Now plate up over your favorite rice, finish with a little Greek yogurt or sour cream!
+Now plate up over your favorite rice or cauliflower rice, and finish with a little Greek yogurt or sour cream!